Last Updated: Feb 27, 2020

-A new Pennsylvania law – Act 96 of 2018 – on controlled substances e-prescribing will take effect on Oct.
-24, 2019.
-The law requires e-prescribing of all Schedule II through V controlled substances, except when dispensed or administered directly to a patient by a practitioner or authorized agent, other than a pharmacist, to an ultimate user, shall be prescribed electronically.
+Pennsylvania law mandates that all Schedule II through V controlled substances, except when dispensed or administered directly to a patient by a practitioner or authorized agent, other than a pharmacist, to an ultimate user, shall be prescribed electronically.
 However, Pennsylvania’s EPCS law does include numerous exceptions – including for practices that do not have an EHR system and for practices that do not have internet access.